Sarita-Singh/mini-shell/README.md

 # Shell

 This project is an implementation of a shell that runs as an application program on top of the Linux kernel.
-A shell that runs as an application program on top of the Linux kernel.
-The shell accepts user commands, and execute the same
+The shell accepts user commands and executes the same.

 ## Features Implemented